New Tango Students

 For Privates & Practicas @ LATA HQ: Anywhere on the street (no street cleaning or restrictions).

 I registered for Tango 100 membership, am i signed in for class automatically?

 No. Please sign in for all classes and practicas, and cancel if you can’t make it.
 Download the LATA app on your phone to manage your schedule on the go.

 How do I pay for my monthly membership?

-When you register for any LATA Membership (TANGO 100, 200, 300 or 400) You sign up for a auto-pay contract.
-Your monthly fee will automatically charge your card on file every 4 weeks (on the first day of class of each monthly series) As you sign up in advance, your auto-pay (second payment) starts 4 weeks into the semester.
+When you register for any LATA Membership (TANGO 100, 200, 300 or 400) you sign up for a auto-pay contract.
+Your monthly fee will automatically charge your card on file every 4 weeks (on the first day of class of each monthly series) Your first payment is due when registering for a new semester and covers your first month of classes.
+Your auto-pay (second payment) starts 4 weeks into the semester.

 How do I cancel a membership?

 Each semester is 5 months long with a month-to-month commitment.
 You can cancel your membership anytime with a written notice to firstname.lastname@example.org 7 days before the start of the next payment cycle.